 The Loss and Damage Mechanism, agreed upon in Warsaw in 2013, is intended to address climate change impacts that cannot be cost reduced cost effectively or are “beyond adaptation.”
 There is considerable debate regarding how to formulate and shape this mechanism, which addresses key questions revolving around responsibility, climate justice and finance.
-RISK contributes to informing this debate with research and interactions with researchers, negotiators and other key players.
+The SYRR and EQU research groups contribute to informing this debate with research and interactions with researchers, negotiators and other key players.
 The aim of which is to:

 To this end IIASA, together with Deltares and the London School of Economics and Political Science, co-organized an inaugural networking and book-writing meeting on November 17, 2015; participants comprised scientists working in a range of disciplines and institutions.
 The meeting saw the launch of a new Loss and Damage initiative, which is to entail broad, rigorous and evidence-based scientific work in support of the L&D mechanism.

 The following foci and areas for collaborative work were identified:

 The initiative aims to tackle these issues and questions over the coming years in order to provide actionable, research-based input for the Loss and Damage deliberations.

 Mechler, R. & Deubelli, T. (2021).
 Finance for Loss and Damage: a comprehensive risk analytical approach.
 Current Opinion in Environmental Sustainability 50, 185-196.
 10.1016/j.cosust.2021.03.012.